 You'll turn right and then left again to continue along Dale Road, which takes you to Mount Dale Lookout for some spectacular views across the National Park.
 We'd recommend paying close attention to the map as you navigate along this short detour, as there's very limited signage.

 When you're ready to continue your journey, simply return to State Route 40.
-You'll now follow it past Lake King Nature Reserve and into Ravensthorpe, before turning left onto National Route 1 which takes you to Esperance in around an hour.
+You'll now follow it past Lake King Nature Reserve and into Ravensthorpe, before turning left onto National Route 1 which takes you to Esperance.

 Best places to stop between Perth and Esperance

-Whichever route you take, you'll probably need to make at least one overnight stop in order to enjoy the sights along the way - or more if you plan on taking your time to explore the beaches along the Coastal Route.
+Whichever route you take on this road trip from Perth to Esperance, you'll probably need to make at least one overnight stop in order to enjoy the sights along the way - or more if you plan on taking your time to explore the beaches along the Coastal Route.

 Ride the waves at Margaret River

-3 hours out of Perth on the Coastal Route you'll find Margaret River, a beachside town that's also known for its vineyards, walking trails, and some of the country's best surf breaks.
+3 hours out of Perth on the Coastal Route, you'll find Margaret River, a beachside town known for its vineyards, walking trails, and some of the country's best surf breaks.

-You can easily spend a day or two here, enjoying the water or heading to Margaret River Wine Estates for a tasting.
+You can easily spend a day or two here, enjoying the water or heading to Margaret River Wine Estates for a tasting; the region is best known for its cabernet sauvignon and shiraz.

 If you have time for some rest and relaxation, Indijup Natural Spa is a fantastic option in the area.
 Or if you're in the mood for a little more driving, Hamelin Bay's historic jetty is a beautiful place to head to.